NOW OFFERING NO FEE ($0) UP-FRONT CHAPTER 13 FILING OPTIONS!

 Contact an Experienced Bankruptcy Attorney in Kansas City

 Fees vary according to the type of bankruptcy filed.
 An experienced Kansas City bankruptcy lawyer can help you determine which bankruptcy fits your situation.

 - Chapter 7, or “liquidation” bankruptcy, discharges your legal obligation to pay most unsecured debts.
 You must meet eligibility requirements to file for Chapter 7.

 - Chapter 11, or the “reorganization” chapter, can be an effective method of debt relief for businesses wanting to continue operations while taking control of their finances.
-Chapter 11 can be used to stop lawsuits, reject leases and lower monthly payments on secured debts.
+Chapter 11 can be used to lower secured bank debt, stop lawsuits, reject leases and lower monthly payments on unsecured debts.
 In some instances, individuals and married couples needing to file personal bankruptcy can file under this chapter, if they are unable to qualify or should not file under Chapter 7 or Chapter 13.

 |Chapter 7||Chapter 13|

 |Credit Counseling Fee (required by law)||$24.00||$24.00|